kickaha2019/articles/Dining_out/bella_italia_newnham/index.md

----
-title: Bella Italia in Newnham
+@title		Bella Italia in Newnham
-images:
-- path: IMG_2737.JPG
-  tag: Tables ready for a party
-- path: IMG_2738.JPG
-  tag: Virginia waiting patiently
-- path: IMG_2739.JPG
-  tag: The mill wheel intruding into the restaurant
----
+@markdown
 We haven't been for a while but we did go regularly to the [Bella Italia](https://www.bellaitalia.co.uk/) in Newnham.
 This is in what used to be a water-mill and still has the